RayHightower/RayHightower.com/about/index.markdown

 <img style="margin-right:10px" src="/images/ray_hightower_shanghai_china.jpg" width="250" alt="Ray Hightower in Shanghai China" title="Ray Hightower in Shanghai China" /><br/>

-Ray Hightower is a tech company founder and commercial real estate investor based in Phoenix, Arizona, USA.
+Raymond T. Hightower is a tech company founder and commercial real estate investor based in Phoenix, Arizona, USA.
 He started and ran a technology company for twenty-one years before selling the company in 2016.
 In 2017, he launched [Bridgetown Partners](https://BridgetownPartners.com).
 Bridgetown is a buyer of commercial real estate and builder of software for the CRE industry.

 ### Tech Leadership & Speaking